 ‘An approved certification mechanism pursuant to Article 42 may be used as an element to demonstrate compliance with the requirements set out in paragraphs 1 and 2 of this Article.’

-This means that an approved certification mechanism, once one is available, can assist you in showing how you are complying with, and implementing, data protection by design and by default.
+This means that being certified through an ICO approved certification scheme can assist you in showing how you are complying with, and implementing, data protection by design and by default.

 What additional guidance is available?

 The ICO will publish more detailed guidance about data protection by design and privacy enhancing technologies soon, as well as how these concepts apply in the context of the code of practice on age appropriate design in the DPA 2018 section 123.

 In the meantime, there are a number of publications about the privacy by design approach.
 We have summarised some of these below.

 The Information and Privacy Commissioner of Ontario (IPC) originated the concept of privacy by design in the 1990s.
 The IPC has a number of relevant publications about the concept and how you can implement it in your organisation, including:

 The European Union Agency for Cybersecurity (ENISA) has also published research and guidance on privacy by design, including: